aliakborswe/aliakborswe/README.md

 [![GitHub Activity Graph](https://github-readme-activity-graph.vercel.app/graph?username=aliakborswe&include_all_commits=true&count_private=true&theme=github-light)](https://github.com/ashutosh00710/github-readme-activity-graph)

-Feel free to reach out if you have any questions, or want to collaborate on a project! 😊
+Feel free to reach out if you have any questions or would like to collaborate on a project. 😊